ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     uint112 private reserve1;           // uses single storage slot, accessible via getReserves
 ```

 The reserves the pool has for each token type.
+We assume that the two represent the same amount of value,
+and therefore each token0 is worth reserve1/reserve0 token1's.

 ```solidity
     uint32  private blockTimestampLast; // uses single storage slot, accessible via getReserves
 ```

 The timestamp for the last block in which an exchange occured, used to track exchange rates across time.

-One of the biggest gas expenses of Ethereum contracts is storage, which persists from one call of the contract
-to the next.
-Each storage cell is 256 bits long.
-These three variables are allocated in such a way a single
-storage value can include all three of them (112+112+32=256).

 ```solidity
     uint public price0CumulativeLast;